positiveblue/libDori/README.md

         // The elementsOffered is a simple counter of how many elements had been offered std::cout << "Total elements: " << estimator->elementsOffered() << std::endl;
         ```

     - *Membership:*
         ```cpp
+            // The bloom filter constructor take two params:
+            // - Number of distinct elements expected
+            // - Probability of failure
+            auto bf = dori::stream::BloomFilter(3000, 0.01);

+            // We insert each one of the elements to the bloom filter std::string element;
+            while (file >> element)
+                bf.insert(element);

+            // At any moment we can ask if one element has been inserted or not in the
+            // BloomFilter (False means always No, meanwhile yes has some failure probabilty) bf.contains("libDori");
         ```

     - *Frequency:*